 On Monday 11 April, contractors Balfour Beatty finished building 48 of the new T-pylons and connected the wires along a section of the Hinkley Connection route between Bridgwater and Loxton.
 The completion of the T-pylons marks a major milestone ahead of their energisation in October 2022.
-The remaining 68 T-pylons will be built between Sandford and Portbury and completed by 2023.
+The remaining 68 T-pylons will be built between Sandford and Portbury and completed by early 2024.

 To reduce the visual impact of the new pylons, National Grid is removing a total of 249 existing pylons and 67 kilometres of existing overhead lines along the full route by 2025.
 This work began in October 2021 between Bridgwater and Sandford and the remaining 80 pylons in this section will be removed by summer 2022.